One-step estimator paths for concave regularization: Penalty selection

 Consider a model where each $\beta_j$ is assigned a Laplace distribution prior with scale $\tau_j>0$,

-Typically, scale parameters $\tau_1 = \ldots = \tau_p$ are set as a single shared value, say $n\lambda/\phi$ where $\phi$ is the exponential family dispersion (e.g. Gaussian variance $\sigma^2$ or 1 for the binomial).
-Posterior maximization under the prior in (\ref{blasso}) is then lasso estimation \citep[e.g.,][]{park_bayesian_2008}.
+Typically, scale parameters $\tau_1 = \ldots = \tau_p$ are set as a single value, say $n\lambda/\phi$ where $\phi$ is the dispersion (e.g. Gaussian variance $\sigma^2$ or 1 for the binomial).
+Posterior maximization under the prior in (\ref{blasso}) is $\ell_1$ regularized estimation \citep[e.g.,][]{park_bayesian_2008}.